 Use Accessible Body Language.
 The words we speak are just part of the process of communication.

 The importance of communication increases.
 Communication is the lifeline of any relationship.
 What could be more important than communication?
 The answer is effective communication.

 How to Have an Effective Communication

 Here are the ways of good communication, to ensure that you are publishing yourself publicly and effectively.

 First, decide what your audience wants to do or get out of your communication.
 Are you positioning yourself as a thought leader or are you persuading them to take action?
 Determining your ideal outcome at the beginning and deliberately building your communication to reach that goal will make it more effective.
 Be it clicks, social shares, sign-ups, or purchases, determine whether KPIs can best meet your goals.

 Good communication is never one way.
 If you never listen to what your audience is saying or give them the opportunity to engage, you will fight to connect with them effectively.
-So, do your research, read what they are writing, ask their feedback, and include what they are looking for in what you are trying to communicate.
+So, do your research, read what they are writing, ask for their feedback, and include what they are looking for in what you are trying to communicate.

 3. Adjust your medium

-An important point to consider in the article is about where and how your communication is being consumed.
+An important point to consider in the article is where and how your communication is being consumed.
 For example, you do not say certain things through written communication because the tone and feel of the spoken word are not there.
 For example, you will communicate differently on the phone than face to face because the other person will not see your face, hand gestures, or body language.